confidential-computing/governance/TAC/Meetings/2024/2024-11-14/CCC-TAC-Minutes-2024-11-14.md

 ## TAC 2025 Objectives

-Paul Howard (PH) seeked clarification on the distinction between objectives and key results (OKR) and project-specific growth plans.
+Paul Howard (PH) sought clarification on the distinction between objectives and key results (OKR) and project-specific growth plans.
 Clarifications:
 - Growth objectives for individual projects should not be included in the OKR document but developed as separate growth plans.
 Growth plans aim to help projects meet maturity criteria outlined in governance documents.
 - Storage and Access: There is no standardized repository or template for growth plans.
 Historically, the system was simplified, and growth plans are now guided by adoption and progression metrics.